IanConnolly/ianconnolly.github.io/_posts/2014-04-03-unpaid-internships.md

 category: posts
 ---

 It's internship season and every CS undergrad is scrambling to find work.
 I've just see one of my friends just got a fairly derisory offer.
 To be honest, derisory doesn't really cut it.
 It was downright exploitative.
 Less than half the minimum wage.
 The excuse: "We're an early stage start-up and this is all we can afford".

 Let's just get something straight: Employing someone and not paying them a fair wage is exploitative.
 There is not a single situation where it is acceptable to pay someone less than minimum wage for work.
-Not for 'training', not for their 'portfolio' and **not** for 'experience'.
+Not for 'training', not for their 'portfolio', and **not** for 'experience'.

 And it most definitely **is** employment by the way, don't attempt to spin this by saying 'internships are for training'.
 If someone is shipping production